 Patagonia also like to pretend they don’t produce for the military and take DoD money, as if somehow that would make them evil gun obsessed alt-righters with blood on their hands, or something ridiculous along those lines.
 Reality is the customers for their main line in the US are not pro-military or pro-2A and their management is the same.
 They also have at least 2 manufacturing options.
 As with this garment, a lot of their military stuff comes from ‘Readyone Industries’ who have a really grating promotional video here:

-I’ve got other Patagonia apparel with different manufacturing names however and there seems to be a correlation between colourway and maker.
+I’ve got other Patagonia apparel with different manufacturing names on the labels however and there seems to be a correlation between colourway and maker.
 From what I can see anyone who is US military (or otherwise works for the government in a role where they might need these sorts of uniforms) is able to buy multicam and plain coloured L9 apparel.
 Those products come from somewhere else and have very slightly different features to the AOR1 and 2, also seem to be stitched just very slightly better overall.

 Other than that I’ve not a lot of knowledge about or experience with these combat pants, but since there aren’t many companies producing such complex military apparel to a high degree of quality I thought they were worth taking a look at.